 Welcome to the Eco-Schools page of our website.
-Here, you can find information about the Eco-Schools process and what we are doing at Collingham Lady Elizabeth Hastings Primary School as we become more ecologically aware and earn recognition for our efforts as we aim to join thethousands of other schools internationally to have been awarded a Green Flag.
+Here, you can find information about the Eco-Schools process and what we are doing at Collingham Lady Elizabeth Hastings Primary School to achieve our Green Flag award.

 The ten topics that Eco-Schools focus on are: